microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/siterestoreartifactsbulkadditionrequest-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a [siteRestoreArtifactsBulkAdditionRequest](../resources/siterestoreartifactsbulkadditionrequest.md) object by it's `id` associated with a [sharePointRestoreSession](../resources/sharepointrestoresession.md).
+Get a [siteRestoreArtifactsBulkAdditionRequest](../resources/siterestoreartifactsbulkadditionrequest.md) object by its `id` associated with a [sharePointRestoreSession](../resources/sharepointrestoresession.md).

 ## Permissions